Week 6 college football odds, picks, predictions by proven model

-College football odds, picks, predictions for Week 6, 2025: Model backs Texas, Louisville in best bets
+College football odds, picks, predictions for Week 6, 2025: Model backing Texas, Louisville in best bets

 SportsLine's computer model has revealed its Week 6 college football picks, which include Arch Manning and No. 9 Texas covering versus Florida